the-programmers-hangout/website/src/content/site/rules.md

 ### Do not attempt academic dishonesty

-This is where you cheat on your school work, pay someone to do your school work or try to avoid your school work in any way.
+This means cheating on on your school work, paying someone to do your school work or trying to avoid your school work in any way.
 It's unethical and will not be tolerated here.

 ## 2. Use common sense